What is better than first year free? GETTING PAID first year!

 - A lot of tradespeople start their own businesses!

 Gateway is a programme for senior secondary school students who are interested in a trade career.
 It gives you the opportunity to try out the job before committing to it.

 Have you ever wondered how much it would cost to build a road from Hamilton to Auckland, or what that telecommunication person is doing in that hole on the side of the road to keep you connected so you can snapchat your mate a picture of you as a dog?
 Gateway lets you take a look at the industry, meet lots of really cool people and check out how things work.
 And, you get to earn NCEA credits while you are at it!
 It also looks awesome on your C.V.

 If you are keen, tell your teacher to get in touch with us today!

 Are you a teacher?

-We currently have Electrical Supply, Civil Infrastructure Telecommunications and Water Gateway Programmes AVAILABLE NOW!
-(Order links below).
+We currently have Electrical Supply, Civil Infrastructure Telecommunications and Water Gateway Programmes.
+Programmes for 2019 will be available in April.